BS/MS - Coming Fall 2026

 Program Policies

-• A minimum of 30 semester credit hours must satisfy the Department’s requirements for the MS degree (thesis or non-thesis).
+• A minimum of 30 semester credit hours must satisfy the MS degree (thesis or non-thesis) requirements

-The only graduate degree that students may pursue in the combined program is the Master of Science (thesis or non-thesis).
-Courses listed at both the 5000 and 6000 level must be taken at the 6000 level if they are to be applied to the MS degree (see Director of Graduate Studies for exceptions).
-Students must take a minimum of 6 credit hours of graduate credit the senior year.
+Courses listed at both the 5000 and 6000 level must be taken at the 6000 level if they are to be applied to the MS degree.
+Students must take a minimum of 6 credit hours of graduate credit senior year.
 They may take up to a maximum of 12 credit hours of graduate credit.

 Transfer from undergraduate to graduate status occurs after completion of the BS degree requirements and admission to the Graduate School.
 A student is eligible for the Tuition Benefit Program administered by the Graduate School after graduate status is conferred.
 Both the BS and MS degrees are conferred simultaneously following completion of the program.
 No student will be awarded a separate MS degree without satisfying all requirements for the BS degree.

-Students wishing to exit the combined program can apply qualified coursework toward the traditional BS and MS degree requirements without penalty but wouldn’t get the benefit of counting the graduate courses taken as an undergraduate towards the MS degree unless they took more than 4 total technical electives needed for their BS degree (would need to fill out a petition for graduate credit to use extra courses for a future Master’s degree).
+Students wishing to exit the combined program can apply qualified coursework toward the traditional BS and MS degree requirements without penalty but wouldn’t get the benefit of counting the graduate courses taken as an undergraduate towards the MS degree unless they took more than 4 total technical electives needed for their BS degree.